tryin2bdeveloper/Devops_Group5/usecases/usecase-3.md

-### USE CASE: 3
+### USE CASE: 3 Generate World Population Report by All the Countries With Largest to Smallest

 ### CHARACTERISTIC INFORMATION
 ## Goal in Context
-As an analyst, I need to generate a report showing all the countries in the world, ranked by population from largest to smallest.
+As an analyst, I need to generate a report showing all the countries in the world ranked by population from largest to smallest.
 This is to aid in reporting related to population data for the organization.

 ## Scope